Yom Kippur War: Casualties

 Israel suffered between 2,521 and 2,800 killed in action.
 An additional 7,250 to 8,800 soldiers were wounded.
 Some 293 Israelis were captured.
-Approximately 400 Israeli tanks were destroyed.
+Approximately 400–800 Israeli tanks were destroyed.
 Another 600 were disabled but returned to service after repairs.
 A major Israeli advantage, noted by many observers, was their ability to quickly return damaged tanks to combat.

-The Israeli Air Force lost 102 airplanes: 32 F-4s, 53 A-4s, 11 Mirages and 6 Super Mysteres.
-Two helicopters, a Bell 205 and a CH-53, were lost.
-According to Defense Minister Moshe Dayan, nearly half of these were shot down during the first three days of the war.
+The Israeli Air Force lost 102–387 airplanes.
+Around 40% of these airplanes were shot down during the first three days of the war.
 IAF losses per combat sortie were less than in the Six-Day War of 1967.

 Arab casualties were known to be much higher than Israel's.
 Precise figures are difficult to ascertain as Egypt and Syria never disclosed official figures.
 The lowest casualty estimate is 8,000 (5,000 Egyptian and 3,000 Syrian) killed and 18,000 wounded.
 The highest estimate is 18,500 (15,000 Egyptian and 3,500 Syrian) killed.
 Most estimates lie somewhere in between the two, with the Insight Team of London's The Sunday Times putting combined Egyptian and Syrian losses at 16,000 killed.
 Another source cites a figure of some 15,000 dead and 35,000 wounded.
 U.S. estimates placed Egyptian casualties at 13,000.
 Iraq lost 278 killed and 898 wounded, while Jordan suffered 23 killed and 77 wounded.
-Morocco lost 170 killed.
+Morocco had 170 killed and 18 Kuwaitis were killed.
 Some 8,372 Egyptians, 392 Syrians, 13 Iraqis and 6 Moroccans were taken prisoner.

 Arab tank losses amounted to 2,250 though Gawrych cites a figure of 2,300.
-400 of these fell into Israeli hands in good working order and were incorporated into Israeli service.
+About 400 of these fell into Israeli hands in good working order and were incorporated into Israeli service.
 Between 341 and 514 Arab aircraft were shot down.
 According to Herzog, 334 of these aircraft were shot down by the IAF in air-to-air combat for the loss of only five Israeli planes.
 The Sunday Times Insight Team notes Arab aircraft losses of 450.
 Nineteen Arab naval vessels, including 10 missile boats, were sunk for no Israeli losses.